gnolang/gno/docs/getting-started/using-gnokey.md

 broadcasting process of transactions.

 Here are the steps taken in this process:
-1. Fetching account information from the chain
+1. Fetch account information from the chain
-2. Creating an unsigned transaction locally
+2. Create an unsigned transaction locally
-3. Signing the transaction
+3. Sign the transaction
-4. Broadcasting the transaction
+4. Broadcast the transaction

 For this example, we will again use the Userbook realm on the Portal Loop testnet.